jeffstride/idp/book_source/homework-assignments/hw1.md

 ````{tab-set}
 ```{tab-item} funky_sum
-**Task:** Write a function `funky_sum` that does a special sum to combine two numbers.
+<i class="fas fa-pen-square fa-fw"></i> **Write** a function `funky_sum` that does a special sum to combine two numbers.
 An initial (but incomplete) implementation has already been done for you!
 We will revisit funky_sum later in the spec to fix a bug in this initial code.

 The function should take three parameters, the first two are numbers, `a` and `b`, to combine and a third, `mix`, is a number to determine the ratio to use from each. `mix` acts as a "slider" to control how much to use of each number.
 If mix is 0 or less, the result should be the same as `a`.
 On the other hand, if `mix` is 1 or more, the result should be the same as `b`.
 For any value of `mix` between 0 and 1, it should add `1-mix` times `a` and `mix` times `b`.
 The technical name for this operation is "linear interpolation".